Marty Appel: Sports public relations and management

 After resigning in early 1977, and starting a sports management company, Appel handled public relations for the New York Apples of World Team Tennis, a team featuring Billie Jean King and Vitas Gerulaitis.
 When the league folded, he joined the staff of Major League Baseball Commissioner Bowie Kuhn.

+In addition, Appel worked for the Atlanta Committee for the Olympic Games, The Topps Company, and assisted in handling public relations for the Israel national baseball team in the 2013 World Baseball Classic – Qualifier 1.

+Appel was the president of Marty Appel Public Relations, a New York-based public relations firm specializing in sports that he established in 1998.
+The PR agency included mostly sports clients, but it also had clients in fields such as publishing, medicine, and not-for-profit.

+In 2007, Appel led the public relations efforts for the short-lived Israel Baseball League which debuted and shut down that same year.

+Television

-While serving as VP for Public Relations for New York City television station WPIX, he won an Emmy Award as the executive producer of Yankee telecasts, a position he held for 11 years until 1992.
+While serving as VP for Public Relations for New York City television station WPIX, Appel won an Emmy Award as the executive producer of Yankee telecasts, a position he held for 11 years until 1992.
 He also produced pre-season football telecasts for the New York Giants and New York Jets.
-In addition, Appel worked for the Atlanta Committee for the Olympic Games, The Topps Company, and assisted in handling public relations for the Israel national baseball team in the 2013 World Baseball Classic – Qualifier 1.

-He is president of Marty Appel Public Relations, a New York-based public relations firm specializing in sports that he established in 1998.
-The PR agency includes as its clients largely ones in the world of sports, but it also has clients in publishing, education, consumer products, medicine, and not-for-profit.
+Appel was an adviser to the production of the ESPN miniseries The Bronx is Burning, and a consultant to the 2001 HBO production 61*, directed by Billy Crystal.

 Writing career

 Appel has written over 20 books, including a biography of baseball player King Kelly, and children's biographies of Yankees Yogi Berra and Joe DiMaggio.
-He ghost-wrote auto-biographical books for umpire Eric Gregg, TV and radio talk show host Larry King, baseball commissioner Bowie Kuhn, baseball executive Lee MacPhail, and baseball players Thurman Munson (Thurman Munson: An Autobiography; "It was Thurman’s book; he was free to leave out whatever he wanted," said Appel) and Tom Seaver, and wrote a biography of Munson (Munson: The Life and Death of a Yankee Captain) published in 2009, which was a New York Times bestseller.
+He ghostwrote autobiographical books for umpire Eric Gregg, TV and radio talk show host Larry King, baseball commissioner Bowie Kuhn, baseball executive Lee MacPhail, and baseball players Thurman Munson (Thurman Munson: An Autobiography) and Tom Seaver, and wrote a biography of Munson (Munson: The Life and Death of a Yankee Captain) published in 2009 and became a New York Times bestseller.
 His Now Pitching for the Yankees (2002) was ESPN's best New York baseball book of the year.

 Appel's Pinstripe Empire: The New York Yankees from Before the Babe to After the Boss, published in 2012, was the first narrative history of the team since Frank Graham's 1943 book, The New York Yankees: An Informal History.
 Former Yankee and author Jim Bouton described the book, in The New York Times, as: "good writing ... an insider’s history enlivened by a rich store of carefully researched anecdotes, most of which I’d never heard before ... a marvelous book to take on vacation."
 Appel also wrote a children's version, Pinstripe Pride.